isomerpages/moe-meridianpri/_the-meridian-experience/Teaching & Learning Programmes/English Department.md

 we create a vibrant learning environment where students not only master the English Language but also discover the joy of using it to explore ideas, express themselves, and engage with the world.</p>
-<p>Our approach begins with immersive, story-based lessons that bring language
+<p align="justify">Our approach begins with immersive, story-based lessons that bring language
 to life.
 Through rich narratives, non-fiction texts, and interactive activities, students develop a deep understanding of grammar, vocabulary, and comprehension in meaningful contexts.
 Collaborative learning lies at the heart of this